docusign/sample-app-myconnectwebhook-ruby/README.md

 ### Setup your custom Docusign Connect configuration

 #### Using a ruby script
-The ruby script included with this project sets up a custom Connect configuration with the same settings that the hosted app uses at https://myconnectwebhook.sampleapps.docusign.com.
+The ruby script included with this project sets up a custom Connect configuration with the same settings that the hosted app uses at https://webhooks.sampleapps.docusign.com.
 You'll need to provide a name for your new custom connect configuration as well as the URL to publish which, if running locally using ngrok, should follow the format `https://{YOUR_NGROK_HOST}.ngrok.io/api/docusign/trigger/do_process.json`.

 * Navigate to the root folder of the app
   ```
-  cd sample-app-myconnectwebhook-ruby
+  cd sample-app-webhooks-ruby
   ```
 * Run the ruby script `create_connect_configuration.rb`
   ```